Back to Colorado

 These notes stay tied to the official amendment files and metadata from the legislature.

-- The amendment also requires new rules to be at least as strict as those for physical therapists performing dry needling.
+- The new rules for training occupational therapists in dry needling must be at least as strict as the current rules for physical therapists.

 Bill History